emqx/cloud-docs/en_US/price/pricing.md

   </tr>
 </table>

 ::: tip
 Prices may vary depending on the public cloud platform selected and the deployment region.
 The actual price is based on the price displayed on the deployment page.
 :::

 ### Billing Method

-For Dedicated Plan deployments, charges are calculated every hour based on usage for the previous hour, and charged from your account balance.
+For Premium deployments, charges are calculated every hour based on usage for the previous hour, and charged from your account balance.
 The hourly charges are then accumulated into monthly charges, which you can view in detail on the [Billing Overview](https://cloud.emqx.com/console/billing/overview) page.

-### Pricing of suspended depoyment
+### Pricing of suspended deployment

-**Dedicated deployment in hourly billing** will incur data retention fees at the following rates when suspended: **$0.06 / hour**
+**Premium deployment in hourly billing** will incur data retention fees at the following rates when suspended: **$0.06 / hour**.

 ## BYOC Plan